 Figure 13-8.
-Structures in the Moderate Landslide Susceptibility Classes for Shallow Seated Landslides, by Land Use Type

-The total replacement value of property in the high susceptibility classes for deep seated landslide hazards are more than \$172 million-1.19 percent of the planning area total.
-The total replacement value of property in the moderate susceptibility classes for shallow seated landslide hazards are more than \$1.8 billion-12.56 percent of the planning area total.
+Structures in the Moderate Landslide Susceptibility Classes for Shallow Seated Landslides, by Land Use Type The total replacement value of property in the high susceptibility classes for deep seated landslide hazards is more than \$172 million-1.2 percent of the planning area total.
+The total replacement value of property in the moderate susceptibility class for shallow seated landslide hazards is more than \$1.8 billion-12.6 percent of the planning area total.